Projects and Programs

 (Organized by committee)

-The volunteer-led CY Landmarks Committee is currently working to bring landmarks district status to the neighborhood.
-This designation would help protect Cooper-Young’s historic homes and give the neighborhood a voice in shaping future residential development.
-Click here for more information on the process and to find out how you can get involved!
+The volunteer-led CY Development (Landmarks) Committee successfully brought landmarks district status to the neighborhood in 2019.
+This designation help protects Cooper-Young’s historic homes and gives the neighborhood a voice in shaping future residential development.
+Click here for more information.

 Our beautiful Cooper-Street Trestle Art is not only nationally recognized, it’s also absolutely full of our distinctively charming local architecture.
 Designed and built by metal artist Jill Turman, the structure features twelve buildings from throughout the neighborhood.
 We dedicated this beloved work of art in 2000 and, in 2015, had the great pleasure of converting the entire structure to solar power.
 We love maintaining this important point of neighborhood pride and hope you’ll help us keep it up for years to come.